 Patient And Appointment Registration

 Robotic process automation (RPA) can effectively automate all patient data entry, transfer of registered information to patient records, and add relevant appointments to the EHR’s schedule.
-As mentioned earlier, RPA makes use of bots to perform all the clicking, copying, pasting, and pointing saving precious hours and human efforts allowing staff and healthcare professionals to focus more on higher-value operations.
+As mentioned, RPA uses bots to perform all the clicking, copying, pasting, and pointing, saving precious hours and human efforts and allowing staff and healthcare professionals to focus more on higher-value operations.

-Robotic process automation (RPA) can also assist healthcare professionals to run reports of billing payments and submissions through automation.
-By compiling these reports, healthcare staff can access payments based on individual providers, insurance carriers, and individualized patients.
-Asides from running reports, RPA also helps to oversee payments and bills earned every calendar month and analyzed to determine the industry’s trajectory.
+Robotic process automation (RPA) can also assist healthcare professionals in running reports of billing payments and submissions through automation.
+By compiling these reports, healthcare staff can access charges based on individual providers, insurance carriers, and individualized patients.
+Asides from running reports, RPA also helped to oversee payments and bills earned every calendar month and analyzed to determine the industry’s trajectory.

 With Robotic Process Automation (RPA), all regulatory processes in a healthcare company are automatically tracked, traced, recorded, and categorized in a structured pattern.
-This helps healthcare companies to always be prepared and ready for impromptu and external audits whenever requested.
+This helps healthcare companies always be prepared for impromptu and external audits whenever requested.

 Here is a preview of automating patients’ profiles and appointments creation in DrChrono EHR with RPA (the data input is a simple Google Spreadsheet with raw data):